Finnoscarmorgan/Finnoscarmorgan.github.io/about.md

 `A large part of my work is learning rudimentary programming skills, if you feel bad you can't code, don't worry, I think everyone does, including programmers.`

 > "“Do not worry about your difficulties in Mathematics.
-I can assure you mine are still greater. — ALbert Einstein”
+I can assure you mine are still greater. — Albert Einstein”